 Factors that affect the performance of NBN Fibre Broadband

 There are important local and external factors that affect the actual speeds of your NBN service.
-These mean that, when connected on a (for example) 100 Mbps service, you should not expect to receive every download at 100 Mbps!
+These mean that, when connected on a (for example) 100 Megabit per second (Mbps) service, you should not expect to receive every download at 100 Mbps!

 External factors that affect speeds